Meghana-2003/The_weather_forecasting/README.md

 This is a web application developed used HTML,CSS and JAVASCRIPT.

-Used Openweatherapi to get live weather data.
+and used Openweatherapi to get live weather data.